sebastien-bouffier/Bidoo/README.md

 ## Donate

-If you enjoy this module you can support the development by making a donation.
+If you enjoy those modules you can support the development by making a donation.
 Here's the link: [DONATE](https://paypal.me/sebastienbouffier)